-The instructions in this section were written using GeneMapper® ID-X software or GeneMapper® ID software, version 3.2.
-Due to potential differences between individual software versions, some of the instructions may not apply to other software versions.
+The instructions in this section are for use with GeneMapper® ID-X software or GeneMapper® ID software, version 3.2.
+Due to potential differences between software versions, some of the instructions may not apply to all software versions.

 6.A.
-PowerPlex® 18D Panels, Bins and Stutter Text Files with GeneMapper® ID-X Software
+Importing PowerPlex® Y23 Panels, Bins and Stutter Text Files into GeneMapper® ID-X Software

-To facilitate analysis of data generated with the PowerPlex® 18D System, we have created panels, bins and stutter text files to allow automatic assignment of genotypes using GeneMapper® ID-X software.
+To facilitate analysis of data generated with the PowerPlex® Y23 System, we have created panels, bins and stutter text files to allow automatic assignment of genotypes using GeneMapper® ID-X software.
 We recommend that users receive training from Applied Biosystems on the GeneMapper® ID-X software to familiarize themselves with proper operation of the software.